HB9IIU/ESP32-ISS-Tracker/README.md

    #define OBSERVER_ALTITUDE 400
    ```

-4. **Upload to ESP32**:
+5. **Compile and Upload the Code**:
-   - Connect the ESP32 to your computer.
+   - Connect your ESP32 to your computer using a USB cable.
+   - In VS Code, open the **PlatformIO toolbar** (left sidebar).
+   - Click on the **"Build"** button (checkmark icon) to compile the code.
+     - If the compilation succeeds, proceed to the next step.
-   - Compile and upload the code using Arduino IDE or PlatformIO.
+   - Click on the **"Upload"** button (arrow icon) to upload the code to your ESP32.

-5. **Run the Tracker**:
+6. **Run the Tracker**:
+   Once the code is uploaded successfully:
-   The TFT screen will display a splash image, connect to Wi-Fi, and start retrieving and displaying ISS tracking data.
+   - The TFT screen will display a splash image.
+   - The ESP32 will connect to Wi-Fi and start retrieving ISS tracking data.
+   - The screen will update with real-time information about the ISS.

 ---